SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/cumulocity-applications.md

 </tbody>
 </table>

 Apart from these standard applications that initially come with Cumulocity, various additional applications are provided, offering a wide variety of functionalities.
-The availability of this applications depends on the Edition you are using and the applications your organization is subscribed to.
+The availability of this applications depends on the Tenant you are using and the applications your organization is subscribed to.

 Find a detailed list of all applications available with Cumulocity in  [Applications > Application names](/guides/reference/applications#application-names) in the Reference guide.